 The Department of Physics at Southern University of Science and Technology has been established since 2011.
 The Department’s commitment is to develop first-class education and top-notch research in physics.
 The Department of Physics has been granted authority to award bachelor's degree in Physics and Applied Physics.
 Moreover, the Department offers long-term joint Master and PhD programmes, in collaboration with other renowned universities, including Peking University, Harbin Institute of Technology, University of Hong Kong, Hong Kong University of Science and Technology, and National University of Singapore.
 In addition, the Department has established long-term joint post-doctoral workstations with Peking University, Fudan University, Wuhan University and other colleges and universities.

-The Department has a current size of 37 academic staff, including 6 chair Professors, 6 Professors, 16 Associate Professors, and 9 Assistant Professors.
-There are 4 Academicians of the Chinese Academy of Sciences (including joint employment), 1 Yangtze River Scholar, 2 Distinguished Young Scholar, 1 leading talent of "Pearl River Talent Program" by Guangdong Province, 1 SUSTech Distinguished Scholar, 14 SUSTech Distinguished Young Scholars, and 3 “Pengcheng” scholars.
+The Department has a current size of 38 academic staff, including 7 chair Professors, 4 Professors, 20 Associate Professors, and 7 Assistant Professors.
+There are 4 Academicians of the Chinese Academy of Sciences (including joint employment), 5 Distinguished Young Scholar, and 5 “Pengcheng” scholars.
 All members of our academic staff have study or work experience at top 100 universities in the world.

 The Department of Physics now offers 4 majors in condensed matter physics, computational physics, theoretical physics and optics, while setting up biological physics, astrophysics and particle physics.
 The staff members are engaged in frontier researches in the fields of quantum transport and regulation, surface physics, materials physics, computational physics, condensed matter theory, quantum information and quantum computing.